markrogoyski/simplelog-php/README.md

 ```

 ### Logging Exceptions
-Exceptions are logged with the contextual data using the key 'exception' and the value the exception variable.
+Exceptions are logged with the contextual data using the key *exception* and the value the exception variable.

 ```php
 catch (\Exception $e) {